m-lego/m65/notes/assembly.md

 now you can put the pcb on top of the box base matching the lego inside. press gently till they are properly fit. thickness of the pcb is same as the lego prongs so you shall see them flush.

+!!! warning

+    depending on the lego colours, plates sometimes you may notice a bend of the pcb. you will have to experiment with various colours for plates, nothing one cannot solve with lego.

 now you can socket mcu, oled and the knob of the encoder and plug it in.